 Drawing the line

-The COO faces outward.
-The COO owns the company's core operations; the product, the service, the revenue engine.
-In a GovCon firm that means program execution, contract performance, and client delivery.
-The COO is usually the CEO's number two on the mission side of the house.
+The COO faces outward, owning the company's core operations: the product, the service, the revenue engine.
+In a GovCon firm that means program execution, contract performance, client delivery.
+Usually the COO is the CEO's number two on the mission side of the house.

-The CAO faces inward.
-The CAO owns the organizational backbone that supports the mission; HR, finance, IT, legal, compliance.
+The CAO faces inward, owning the organizational backbone that supports the mission: HR, finance, IT, legal, compliance.
 The CAO makes sure the company can actually deliver what the CEO and COO have promised.
-Without the CAO's infrastructure, the COO has nothing to operate with.
+Without that infrastructure, the COO has nothing to operate with.

 When companies conflate the two, one of two things happens.
 Either external operations suffer because the leader is buried in internal administration, or internal infrastructure rots because the leader is consumed by client delivery.
 I've watched both.
 Neither ends well.